HARMONIC: A Multimodal Dataset of Assistive Human-Robot Collaboration: Data Streams

 \subsection{Timing and synchronization}

-All data points were timestamped on collection and are stored as either 32-bit or 64-bit floating point values in number of nanoseconds from the Unix epoch.
-The CSV files available in \texttt{text\_data} provides this data in several columns for convenience.
-Certain data streams provide an \texttt{orig\_timestamp} field; this field is a relic of the data processing step to adjust all time to a common epoch and may be ignored.
+All data points were timestamped on collection and stored as either 32 or 64-bit floating point values in number of nanoseconds from the Unix epoch.
+The \texttt{CSV} files in \texttt{text\_data} provide these data in several columns.

-To ease the process of rectifying all of these data streams, two common indices are provided for all data streams.
-The \texttt{world\_index} field gives the corresponding frame number of the egocentric video for each data point (i.e., the index of the frame whose timestamp is the first value that occurs after the timestamp of the data point).
-A second common index, \texttt{world\_index\_corrected}, provides a second index into the egocentric video, except with a correction for frames that were dropped in that video.
-Thus, the \texttt{world\_index\_corrected} value represents roughly a common 30Hz clock throughout the trial.
-For more sophisticated data alignment, please use the provided timestamps or see the data loading tool provided separately from the dataset.
+For ease of use, two common indices are provided for all data streams.
+The \texttt{world\_index} field gives the egocentric video frame number corresponding to each data point.
+A second common index, \texttt{world\_index\_corrected}, provides a second index into the egocentric video, with a correction for dropped video frames.
+The \texttt{world\_index\_corrected} value approximates a common 30Hz clock running throughout the trial.
+For more sophisticated data alignment, please use the provided timestamps.